How To Add Currency Conversion In WordPress

 WP Plugin - Currency Conversion

-The currency conversion tool will now display on the sidebar with the settings you have selected …
+The currency converter tool will now appear on your sidebar menu with the settings you have selected …

 Additional Plugin Notes